ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/archipelago/plando_en.md

 4. This block has an 80% chance of occuring and when it does will place all but 1 of the items randomly among the four locations chosen here.

 ## Boss Plando
-As this is currently only supported by A Link to the Past instead of explaining here please refer to the [relevant guide](/tutorial/zelda3/plando/en)
+As this is currently only supported by A Link to the Past instead of explaining here please refer to the Z3 plando guide.
+Z3 plando guide: [click here](/tutorial/zelda3/plando/en)

 ## Text Plando
-As this is currently only supported by A Link to the Past instead of explaining here please refer to the [relevant guide](/tutorial/zelda3/plando/en)
+As this is currently only supported by A Link to the Past instead of explaining here please refer to the Z3 plando guide.
+Z3 plando guide: [click here](/tutorial/zelda3/plando/en)

 ## Connections Plando
 This is currently only supported by Minecraft and A Link to the Past.
 As the way that these games interact with their connections is different I will only explain the basics here while more specifics for Link to the Past connection plando can be found in its plando guide.